The Organ presents The Other Rock Show

 The world's first Alternative Black Music Show, presented by Art Terry.

 Embark on a journey with the Spencer family as they go on a musical holiday to all four corners of the world.
-Today: Isolation Vacation closes out the Easter weekend with our favourite seasonal tunes including baggy, metal, glam rock, and Swiss/Polish Celtic vibes.
+This week: in The Practical Application of Music (and Other Theories), we’re making lists, or actually making songs out of the lists of daily life.
 [Repeats Friday 6am.]

 Cultural sonic detours with artist Simon Tyszko.